-Chase is offering its biggest sign up bonus ever on the Sapphire Preferred—and one of the best credit card bonuses you can find today.
-The card gives you a chance to earn a whopping 100,000 points after you spend $4,000 within the first three months from account opening.
+Chase is offering a generous sign-up bonus on the Sapphire Preferred—and one of the best credit card bonuses you can find today.
+The card gives you a chance to earn a whopping 60,000 points after you spend $4,000 within the first three months from account opening.

 2. The Annual Fee is a Low $95.

 Aside from the fantastic sign-up bonus, the Sapphire Preferred’s low $95 annual fee is one of its best features.
 It’s easy to redeem enough rewards and benefits to offset this cost each year, and that can make the card a wise choice for those who are new to the world of travel rewards.